 e.
 The Culture of Violence

-Fifty years before the University of Texas Tower shooting incident took place in 1966, there were only 25 public mass shootings in which four or more people were killed.
+According to author and criminologist Grant Duwe, in the fifty years before the University of Texas tower shooting incident took place in 1966, there were only twenty-five public mass shootings in which four or more people were killed.
 Since then, mass shootings have become more deadly over time.
-From the Killeen mass shooting in Texas in 1991 that caused 23 deaths, to the Las Vegas mass shooting that massacred 58 in 2017, each incident has been more shocking.
+From the Killeen mass shooting in Texas in 1991 that killed twenty-three, to the Las Vegas mass shooting that massacred fifty-eight in 2017, each incident has been more shocking.

-Violence in the real world mirrors what we experience in our daily lives: Our daily lives have been enveloped by a culture of violence.
-Not only is the intense music of heavy metal full of violence, but the majority of film and television and even video games are centered around violence.
+Violent acts in the real world reflect what we now experience in our daily lives: immersion in a culture of violence.
+Not only is the intense music of heavy metal full of violence, but the majority of entertainment, including film, television, and video games, depicts or is centered around violence.
 Many film and television productions portray the mafia, gangs, and pirates in a positive light, making these negative stereotypes look attractive and respectable, such that people not only no longer feel repulsed by them, but start aspiring to commit crimes and join gangs.

-The appearance of video games gave people yet another channel for the glorification of violence, one that is interactive, allowing the players themselves to employ violence within the game world.
+The appearance of video games gave people yet another channel for the glorification of violence, one that is interactive and allows the players themselves to employ violence within the game world.
 Instead of the unidirectional indoctrination of violence via film and television, players experience violence for themselves through these games, which contain scenes of decapitated heads and dismembered limbs, with blood spraying everywhere—all in excess of the normal boundaries of film and television.

-In a study conducted in 2013, researchers analyzed movies that were produced from 1985 to 2012 and found that between 1985 and 2012, the amount of gun violence in PG-13 movies increased twofold.
+In a study conducted in 2013, researchers analyzed movies that were produced between 1985 and 2012 and found that the amount of gun violence in PG-13 movies had increased twofold.
 A follow-up study showed that this trend has continued to this day.
 In 2008, the Pew Research Center found that 97 percent of youths between 12 and 17 played video games, and that two-thirds of them played games that contained violent content.

 Faced with the problem of increasing violence in society, experts, scholars, and the general public continue to propose theories and solutions, from stricter restrictions via laws and stronger law enforcement, to providing the public with psychological counseling.
 But such solutions are simply akin to cutting off the branches of a poisonous tree without touching its root.